AlvaroM99/SQL---Apple-Store-Analysis-using-SQL-Queries/README.md

 GROUP BY language_bucket
 ORDER BY lang_num ASC
 ```
 As the plot reveals there is no linear correlation between the number of languages supported by the app and the user rating when the number of languages surpasses 15.
 Implementing more than 15 languages won't get the app better ratings, however, when there are too few languages supported the user rating will strongly decrease.
-The explanation beneath this behavior might be that implementing the most talked languages will ensure a better rating as more people can use the app, but implementing less spread languages won't as their population is not that relevant in relation to the population of most talked languages.
+The explanation beneath this behavior might be that implementing the most spoken languages will ensure a better rating as more people can use the app, but implementing less spread languages won't as their population is not that relevant in relation to the population of most talked languages.

 ![image](https://github.com/AlvaroM99/SQL---Apple-Store-Querying-Analysis/assets/129555669/217eeec9-c372-4971-8810-043cb05174ad)